Boxer Rebellion: Allied occupation and atrocities

-Many Manchu Bannermen supported the Boxers and shared their anti-foreign sentiment.
+Many bannermen supported the Boxers, and shared their anti-foreign sentiment.
 Bannermen had been devastated in the First Sino-Japanese War in 1895 and Banner armies were destroyed while resisting the invasion.
-In the words of historian Pamela Crossley, their living conditions went "from desperate poverty to true misery."
+In the words of historian Pamela Crossley, their living conditions went "from desperate poverty to true misery".
 When thousands of Manchus fled south from Aigun during the fighting in 1900, their cattle and horses were stolen by Russian Cossacks who then burned their villages and homes to ashes.
 Manchu Banner armies were destroyed while resisting the invasion, many annihilated by Russians.
-Manchu Shoufu killed himself during the battle of Peking and the Manchu Lao She's father was killed by western soldiers in the battle as the Manchu banner armies of the Center Division of the Guards Army, Tiger Spirit Division and Peking Field Force in the Metropolitan banners were slaughtered by the western soldiers.
-The Inner city Legation Quarters and Catholic cathedral (Church of the Saviour, Beijing) were both attacked by Manchu bannermen.
+Manchu Shoufu killed himself during the battle of Peking and the Manchu Lao She's father was killed by Western soldiers in the battle as the Manchu banner armies of the Center Division of the Guards Army, Tiger Spirit Division and Peking Field Force in the Metropolitan banners were slaughtered by the western soldiers.
+The Inner-city Legation Quarters and Catholic cathedral (Church of the Saviour, Beijing) were both attacked by Manchu bannermen.
 Manchu bannermen were slaughtered by the Eight Nation Alliance all over Manchuria and Beijing because most of the Manchu bannermen supported the Boxers.The clan system of the Manchus in Aigun was obliterated by the despoliation of the area at the hands of the Russian invaders.
 There were 1,266 households including 900 Daurs and 4,500 Manchus in Sixty-Four Villages East of the River and Blagoveshchensk until the Blagoveshchensk massacre and Sixty-Four Villages East of the River massacre committed by Russian Cossack soldiers.
 Many Manchu villages were burned by Cossacks in the massacre according to Victor Zatsepine.

-Manchu royals, officials and officers like Yuxian, Qixiu 啟秀, Zaixun, Prince Zhuang and Captain Enhai (En Hai) were executed or forced to commit suicide by the Eight Nation Alliance.
-Manchu official Gangyi's 剛毅 execution was demanded, but he already died.
+Manchu royals, officials and officers like Yuxian, Qixiu, Zaixun, Prince Zhuang and Captain Enhai were executed or forced to commit suicide by the Eight Nation Alliance.
+Manchu official Gangyi's execution was demanded, but he had already died.
 Japanese soldiers arrested Qixiu before he was executed.
 Zaixun, Prince Zhuang was forced to commit suicide on 21 February 1901.
 They executed Yuxian on 22 February 1901.
 On 31 December 1900 German soldiers beheaded the Manchu captain Enhai for killing Clemens von Ketteler.